hamza094/ParkSense/README.md

 5. **Top N Parks Analysis Limit**: By default, the application is configured to select the **top 3 hottest parks** (based on the heatmap record) for environmental and satellite analysis to avoid hitting API rate limits.
 If you need to analyze more parks at once, you can edit the `3` limit in these two controller files:
    - `app/Http/Controllers/EnvironmentalAnalysisController.php`
    - `app/Http/Controllers/SatelliteAnalysisController.php`
+6. **Flatland Parks Scope**: The dataset is strictly scoped to the **flatland municipal parks of the City of Phoenix** (189 parks in total).
+Mountain preserves, desert parks, and open space parks (e.g., Camelback Mountain, South Mountain Park) are intentionally excluded from the data model, aligning with standard municipal shade/cooling intervention programs where structural interventions (e.g., Ramadas, cool pavements) are feasible.

 ---